 Undertake a large-scale research project assessing views and definitions of history since the 19th century.
 Inspect modern historiographical techniques.
 Look at empiricism and post-modernism.
 Unpack the biography's role as a historical tool.

-- Reflect on and articulate discipline specific skills and graduate capabilities and their potential application beyond university
+- Reflect on and articulate discipline specific skills and literacy.

 - Synthesise and integrate knowledge from multiple topic areas

 - What is History and Does it Matter?